HieJulia/HieJulia.github.io/Cover_Letter.md

 + Hands-on bug fixing, software developing experience
 + Proper documentation
 + Experience in wide range of software platforms
++ Ability to understand and troubleshoot large systems, drilling down to code level to identify the root cause of issues
 + Architecture: Microservices, Serverless, Reactive.